Hail season is here — inspections typically book 2–3 weeks out. Schedule yours now →

 Northwest Colorado Springs Roofing Questions

-Colorado Springs has fire mitigation guidelines for properties in the wildland-urban interface.
-Class A fire-rated roofing materials are strongly recommended and may be required in some zones.
-Asphalt architectural shingles meet Class A requirements and are the most common choice.
+Yes, and the 2012 Waldo Canyon Fire — which destroyed 347 homes in Mountain Shadows — is the reason.
+Colorado Springs has fire mitigation guidelines for properties in the wildland-urban interface, and Class A fire-rated roofing materials are strongly recommended throughout the northwest quadrant.
+In some zones, they are required by updated building codes.
+Standard asphalt architectural shingles meet Class A requirements and are the most common choice.
+For properties deeper in the interface, we can also discuss metal roofing and other non-combustible options.

-Steep pitches increase labor time, safety requirements, and material waste.
-Access can also be challenging on hillside lots.
-We provide detailed estimates that reflect the actual complexity of each project -- no two foothills roofs are exactly alike.
+Yes.
+Steep pitches increase labor time, safety requirements, and material waste factor.
+Access can be challenging on hillside lots — some Peregrine and Cedar Heights properties require crane delivery or hand-carrying of materials.
+Complex rooflines with multiple valleys, dormers, and pitch changes add to the scope.
+We provide detailed estimates that reflect the actual complexity of each project, because no two foothills roofs are exactly alike.

-Absolutely.
-The Garden of the Gods area and surrounding neighborhoods like Kissing Camels and Mesa Overlook are within our core service zone.
-The older homes in this area often need careful assessment due to unique architecture and historical character.
+Yes.
+The Garden of the Gods area and surrounding neighborhoods — Kissing Camels, Mesa Overlook, Cedar Heights, and the older residential streets along 30th and 31st — are within our core service zone, about 10 minutes from our office.
+The older homes in this area often need careful assessment due to unique architecture, complex rooflines, and historical character that requires a craftsmanship approach rather than production-line methods.

 Your Northwest Colorado Springs roof deserves